Is Your Heart Healthy? Here’s How To Check

 - Systolic blood pressure: This is the pressure in your arteries when your heart squeezes

 - Diastolic Blood Pressure: It is the pressure in your arteries when your heart relaxes.

 Also Read: How To Lower Diastolic Blood Pressure?

 Normal blood pressure for an adult, when you’re at rest, is less than 120 over less than 80.
 The Systolic blood pressure is 120 while the Diastolic blood pressure is 79.
 Keep in mind that the numbers may fluctuate a bit if you are on blood pressure medicines.

-The easiest way to check your BP at home is by using one of those blood pressure monitoring machine that you can buy from any medical shop.
+The easiest way to check your BP at home is by using one of those blood pressure monitoring machines that you can buy from any medical shop.
 They work just fine.

-If you believe that the machine isn’t working for you or that you need an experts help, you can contact a doctor and get a medial test done.
-Some of the medical tests you can take to check you blood pressure are Angiogram, Chest X Ray, Echocardiogram, MRI, etc. The type of test depends on your condition as well as the doctor.
+If you believe that the machine isn’t working for you or that you need expert help, you can contact a doctor and get a medical test done.
+Some of the medical tests you can take to check your blood pressure are Angiogram, Chest X-Ray, Echocardiogram, MRI, etc. The type of test depends on your condition as well as the doctor.

 Exercise to Keep your Heart Healthy

 To ensure that your heart is healthy, it is important to keep it active and pumping blood.

 Exercising helps your heart to flush out toxins in a much faster way.
 Sweat is one of the most effective ways to get your body rid of the toxic elements in your body.
 Also, working out ensures that your body stays active.